Realistic Full-Body Anonymization with Surface-Guided GANs: Method

-We describe the anonymization task as a guided inpainting task.
-The objective of the generator is to inpaint the missing regions in the image $I \odot M$, where $M_i \in [0, 1]$, and $M_i=0$ indicates that pixel $i$ is missing.
-For each missing pixel, the continuous surface embedding $e_i \in \mathbb{R}^{16}$ (the output of a CSE-detector \cite{neverova2020cse}) represents the position of pixel $i$ on a canonical 3D surface $S\;$ (\ie the position on a "T-shaped" human body).
-The surface $S$ is discretized with $27K$ vertices, where each vertex has a positional embedding $e_k$ obtained from the pre-trained CSE-detector \cite{neverova2020cse}.
-From this, pixel-to-vertex correspondences are found from euclidean nearest neighbour search between $e_i$ and $e_k$ \footnote{ Finding pixel-to-vertex correspondence is not strictly necessary for our method.
+We describe the anonymization task as an inpainting task.
+The objective of the generator is to inpaint the missing regions in the image $I \odot M$, where $M_i=0$ for missing pixels and 1 otherwise.
+For each missing pixel, the surface embedding $e_i \in \mathbb{R}^{16}$ (the output of a CSE-detector \cite{neverova2020cse}) represents the position of pixel $i$ on a canonical 3D surface $S\;$ (\ie the position on a "T-shaped" human body).
+The surface $S$ is discretized with $27K$ vertices, where each vertex has a positional embedding $e_k$ obtained from the CSE-detector \cite{neverova2020cse}.
+From this, pixel-to-vertex correspondences are found from euclidean nearest neighbor search between $e_i$ and $e_k$ \footnote{ Finding pixel-to-vertex correspondence is not strictly necessary.
 However, replacing the regressed embedding $e_i$ with the nearest $e_k$ prohibits the generator from directly observing embeddings regressed from the original image.
 This can mitigate identity leaking through CSE-embeddings. }. \Cref{fig:synthesis_architecture} shows the overall architecture.

 Inspired by the effectiveness of semantic-adaptive modulation \cite{Park_2019}, we introduce \emph{\modulationMetod} (\modulationMetodShort). \modulationMetodShort normalizes and modulates convolutional feature maps with respect to dense pixel-to-surface correspondences between the image and a fixed 3D surface.
 Given the continuous positional embedding $e_i$, a non-linear mapping $f_\omega$ transforms $e_i$ to an intermediate surface-adaptive representation $\omega_i$;